hardbyte/python-can/doc/message.rst

         The flags field is represented as a four-digit hexadecimal number.
 The arbitration ID field as either a four or eight digit hexadecimal number depending on the length of the arbitration ID (11-bit or 29-bit).
 Each of the bytes in the data field (when present) are represented as two-digit hexadecimal numbers.
-The following sections describe each of the parameters to the Message constructor.